 No. We use an institutional investment advisory firm called LSA Portfolio Analytics.
 They are a team comprised of PhD scholars, economists, financial advisors, investment analysts, and members of FINRA and the SEC, with a wealth of experience dealing financial compliance.
 LSA Portfolio Analytics is independently owned and operated and is not an affiliate or subsidiary of Eastern Point Trust Company.

 What happens to the trust investments if I die?

 Authorized users may be given permission to manage the trust investment plan and investments by the Grantor or Family Contact of the trust using the Relationship Manager.
-If the authorized user in charge of managing the custom portfolio dies, the Family Contact (or Contingent Family Contact) may intervene and decide to transfer investment management responsibilities to another person, change investment plans, or select a model portfolio.
+If the authorized user in charge of managing the custom portfolio dies, the Family Contact (or Contingent Family Contact) may intervene and decide to transfer investment management responsibilities to another person, change investment plans, or select a hypothetical model portfolio.